eyupUK/TestAutomationTask/Readme.md

 Once you run your tests, the framework generates the various types of reports taking screenshots of failures and errors automatically.
 This framework selenium-cucumber-java uses several different types of test reporters to communicate pass/failure.

+Cucumber reports are automatically generated after the execution.
+To generate allure report, type in the terminal: allure generate --clean OR to view on the default browser immediately: allure serve

 ##Cucumber Report:

 ![](screenshots/Screenshot 2022-09-11 at 05.33.40.png)